UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 AsyncBridge/TPL stuff is also not compatible with Windows Store Application platform (and probably all the platforms that use .Net runtime instead of Mono runtime) due to API differences between the recent versions of .Net Framework and the ancient version of TPL (System.Threading.dll) that comes with AsyncBridge.
 Namely, you can't use async/await, Caller Info attributes and everything from System.Threading.dll (concurrent collections for example).

 WebPlayer platform is not supported and most likely will never be since it is about to be deprecated.

+# Making builds from command line #

+If you want to build your project from command line the simple way, it works as usual.
+For example,

+        unity.exe -buildWindows64Player <pathname>

+However, if you use [Build Player Pipeline](https://docs.unity3d.com/Manual/BuildPlayerPipeline.html), you'll have to take extra steps, because otherwise the old compiler will be used and the build will fail:

+1. Make a copy of `CSharpCompilerWrapper.exe` and place it into `/Unity/Editor/Data/Mono/lib/mono/2.0` on Windows or `/Unity.app/Contents/Frameworks/Mono/lib/mono/2.0` on Mac OS X.
+2. Rename this copy to `smcs.exe`.
+3. Make sure that in the Player Settings the API Compatibility Level option is set to `NET 2.0`.

 # Other known issues #